Knowledge Base

 Fig. 7.
 Granting the necessary consents.

-1. Navigate to Azure Active Directory > Applications > App registrationsand select the newly added application (in this example: CodeTwo Migration app).
+1. Navigate to Entra ID > App registrations All applications and select the newly added application (in this example: CodeTwo Migration app).

 2. In the navigation menu, click Certificates & secrets (see Fig. 8.).
 Now, you need to assign either a certificate or client secret to the CodeTwo application.